Raghav956/ToDoApp/README.md

 Setup Instructions
-1. Clone the Repository
+1. Clone the Repository or Download the Zip
+2. import the todo(backend) to your editor
+3. import the fronttodo(Front-End) to your editor

-2.Slack Webhook Setup
+4.Slack Webhook Setup
 To allow the app to send task summaries to your Slack workspace:
 	1. Create a Slack App with Incoming Webhooks enabled.
 	2. Install the app to your workspace.
 	3. Copy the generated Webhook URL.
-  4.	paste the url in the application.properties in the slack.webhook.url
+  	4.paste the url in the application.properties in the slack.webhook.url
+5.run the backend
+6) run the front-end(npm start)

 Task has 4 attributes